Cavaliers Phills, Brandon Hurt

 MILWAUKEE (AP) _ Cleveland guards Bobby Phills and Terrell Brandon were injured in separate incidents and left the game late in the first half Thursday night.

 Brandon, the Cavaliers’ leading scorer with a 19.5 average, sustained a bruised tailbone while going for a rebound in the first period.

-Phills, averaging 15.4 points, hurt his lower left leg when he banged into Milwaukee Bucks forward Randolph Keys with just under two minutes left in the period.
-He was carried to the locker room by teammates Antonio Lang and Donny Marshall, and taken to St. Joseph’s Hospital for precautionary X-rays.
+Phills, averaging 15.4 points, sprained his lower left leg when he banged into Milwaukee Bucks forward Randolph Keys with just under two minutes left in the period.
+He was carried to the locker room by teammates Antonio Lang and Donny Marshall, and taken to St. Joseph’s Hospital for precautionary X-rays, which were negative.

 Less than a minute later, Brandon went down while going for a rebound at the other end of the floor.
 He stayed down for about five minutes before walking to the bench with 1:09 left in the first period.